 Ah, the excitement of a parcel in the post!
 I am the keeper of the keys to our postbox and today I was looking forward to the small daily chore of checking what the postman had brought as I was expecting a parcel.
-Specifically, my first issue of the magazine Tutto italiano.
+Specifically, my first issue of the Tutto italiano magazine.

 I trained as a teacher of Italian as a second language and I have an Italian learner in my family, my husband, so we are always keen on discovering new quality learning tools.
 My husband is an advanced speaker of Italian and he always challenges himself reading Italian books, but he sometimes misses a more ‘guided’ reading, something that can actually teach him useful expressions while keeping him entertained and informed.